Dos and don'ts of managing anger

 Expect the other parent, or anyone, to anticipate your needs or do things you have not expressed out loud.
 Even people you are close to, or have been close to (like the other parent), can’t read your mind.

 Take part in intellectual arguments that go nowhere.
 Don’t spin your wheels trying to convince others of the "rightness" of your position.
 If the other parent, or anyone, is not hearing you, simply say, "It may sound crazy to you, but this is how I feel."
 Or "I understand that you disagree.
 We just see it differently."

 Tell the other parent what she or he is thinking or feeling — or "should" think or feel.
 If the other parent (or anyone) reacts angrily to something you said or did, don’t criticize their feelings or tell them they have no right to be angry.
 Instead, say something like: "I understand that you’re angry, but I’ve thought it over and this is my decision."
 Remember that just because someone gets angry with you does not mean your position is wrong or unwise.

 Speak through your children.
 For instance, if you are angry with the other parent's behavior, don’t say to your child, "Tell your mother that I’m angry that she didn’t attend your school play."
 State your concerns directly to the other parent.

 Expect change to come about through angry confrontations.
 Change occurs slowly in relationships, including your relationship with the other parent.
 You may have to practice defusing your anger in conversations many times before you see an improvement in your relationship.

 Get discouraged if you fail to put theory into practice immediately.
-You may fall on your face several times in your attempts to control your anger when communicating with the other parent.
+You may not always succeed in your attempts to control your anger when communicating with the other parent.
 For example, the conversation may start calmly, but spiral out of control midway through when you lose your temper.
-Getting derailed is just part of the process, so be patient with yourself.
+Getting derailed is part of the process, so be patient with yourself.
 You will have many opportunities to get back on track and try again.